Mr. America (film)

 Mr. America is a 2013 Italian thriller directed by Leonardo Ferrari Carissimi, and screenplay by the director himself and Fabio Morgan.
 It stars Anna Favella and Marco Cocci.

 Plot

-Penny Morningstar (Anna Favella) is a young and successful art gallery director, while Andy is a failed artist, obsessed with Andy Warhol.

-Andy Warhol was a serial killer, without piety, who stole people's soul, letting them die slowly.
-Valerie Solanas, Edie Sedgwick or Jean-Michel Basquiat would probably share this theory, but they cannot do it, because they are all dead.
+Penny Morningstar is a young and successful art gallery director, while Adrian is a failed artist, obsessed with Andy Warhol.
+According to Adrian, Warhol was a serial killer, without piety, who stole people's soul, letting them die slowly.
+He thinks that Valerie Solanas, Edie Sedgwick or Jean-Michel Basquiat would probably share this theory, but they cannot do it, because they are all dead.
 These are not the only suicides connected to the controversial figure of Andy Warhol, or as David Solanas called him, "Mr. America".

-In the movie Penny is a sort of Andy Warhol.
-She's beautiful and talented, but she's also evil.
-When she wants to do something she doesn't care if she hurts people.
-Every artist of the gallery is in love with her and she will destroy them.
-Then there's a killer, who thinks to be Andy Warhol and kills all the artists who compose Penny Morningstar's factory.
+As for Penny, every artist of the gallery is in love with her but she wishes that she could destroy them.
+But then comes a real killer, who thinks he is Andy Warhol and kills all the artists who are part of Penny Morningstar's "Factory".